Professor John Walley

 Current research interests

-Research and service development areas include:
+Research and service development interests and methods include:

-Reproductive and Child Health Services, especially family planning service delivery strategies which help fill the unmet need for family planning, such as social franchising.\n\n Strengthening health programmes, such as for the above disease groups, within integrated district health systems.
+Family planning and Child Health service delivery strategies which help fill the unmet need for family planning, such as social franchising.
+Strengthening health programmes, such as for the above disease groups, within integrated district health systems.

 2011–2017